webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 **For Feature Branch Workflow:**

-Releases are created directly from the `main` branch since it's always in a deployable state.
+Releases are created directly from the `main` branch since it is always in a deployable state.

 ```bash
 # 1. Ensure main is up to date